Derringer

 An original Philadelphia Deringer made by Henry Deringer.
 This was the pocket pistol used by John Wilkes Booth in the assassination of Abraham Lincoln.

 A derringer or deringer is a small handgun that is neither a revolver, semi-automatic pistol, nor machine pistol.
-It is not to be confused with mini-revolvers or pocket pistols, although some later derringers were manufactured with the pepperbox configuration.
-The modern derringer is often multi barreled, and is generally the smallest usable handgun of any given caliber and barrel length due to the lack of a moving action, which takes up more space behind the barrel.
+The modern derringer is often multi-barreled, and is generally the smallest usable handgun of any given caliber and barrel length due to the lack of a moving action, which takes up more space behind the barrel.
 It is frequently associated with discreet use by women because it is easily concealable in a purse or a stocking.

 The original Philadelphia Deringer was a muzzleloading caplock single-shot pistol introduced in 1825 by Henry Deringer.
 In total, approximately 15,000 Deringer pistols were manufactured.
 All were single-barrel pistols with back-action percussion locks, typically .41 caliber with rifled bores and walnut stocks.
 Barrel length varied from 1.5 to 6 in, and the hardware was commonly a copper-nickel alloy known as "German silver".